SaaS Stuck at $10K MRR: What’s Actually Wrong

 If you sell analytics to SaaS companies, search: “SaaS founder” or “product manager SaaS”

-Find 20 specific people who match your ideal customer profile.
-Not companies.
-People.
-Decision-makers who would personally use or buy your product.
+Find 20 specific people who match your ideal customer profile—not just companies, but real decision-makers who would personally use or buy your product.

 Step 3: Send 5 Personalized Messages Today (45 minutes)

-Pick 5 people from your list.
-Send them each a personalized message on LinkedIn.
+Pick 5 people from your list and send each of them a personalized message on LinkedIn—not a pitch, not a demo offer, just a question.

 Template structure: